 If white feels too stark, taupe is a great alternative.
 It adds warmth while staying neutral enough to work with a variety of styles.

 This shade complements wood floors and soft furnishings, making it a solid choice for bedrooms and cozy spaces where comfort is key.
-Unlike bolder colors, taupe provides subtle depth that enhances the space without overpowering it.
+Homes along Delaware’s coast often feature natural textures—taupe shutters can echo those elements subtly and stylishly.

 3. Charcoal Gray – Bold and Contemporary